Hydracerynitis/Ethical-Framework/Evaluate/README.md

 - The framework can be regarded as a complete package.
 It means that it can be integrated into any language model workflows.
 - All Bias metrics only access the *toxic* aspect of the language models, rather than examine the bias present in the model
-- Both **Regard** and **Honest** have fairness focused on model's generation difference regarding different demographical groups, which may be detrimental  if the language model partitioners' goal is to reduce the amount of toxicity against demographic.
+- Both **Regard** and **Honest** have fairness focused on model's generation difference regarding different demographical groups, which may be detrimental  if the language model users' goal is to reduce the amount of toxicity against demographic.
 Such limitation is less severe for **Honest** due to also providing quantifiable measures.
-    - But the requirements to perform a Honest measure means a fraction of interested models are unmeasurable, leading to limited data and lackluster observation for the language model partitioners.
+    - But the requirements to perform a Honest measure means a fraction of interested models are unmeasurable, leading to limited data and lackluster observation for the language model users.
 (As we can see in my experiment.)
 - The framework provided limited bias metricses.
 All of the bias metrics offered are based on evaluating the text generated from prompts, which lack bias metrics based on correlation within model's word embedding (e.g. WEAT and WEFAT).
     - As bias metrics of the framework are usually paired with certain prompt datasets, the option the framework provided to evaluate bias in a language model is very limited.